Weed Watcher Program

 Services program to

-identify aquatic invasive plants and animals, prevent their spread, and
+identify aquatic invasive weeds and animals, prevent their spread, and

 What Weed Watchers Do - Invasive plants and animals

-Each Weed Watcher checks a section of the lake monthly from
+Weed Watcher checks a section of the lake monthly from June to

-June-September.
-So far in 2018 there have been no invasive
+September.
+So far in 2018 there have been no invasive plants

-plants found on the lake bottom.
-However, Common Reed shoots
+found on the lake bottom.
+However, Common Reed (Phragmites)

-were found and cut down at the common lot between Cahill's and
+shoots were found and cut down at the common lot between the

 What You Can Do - right from your shoreline